happypeter/happypeter.github.com/index.markdown

 Welcome, I am Peter Wang, a [Open Source][oss] enthusiast.
 This site is dedicated to providing information about [me](resume.html) and [what I do](/work).

+I own another site <http:happypeter.org> to share my Linux learning, if you are interested, have a look there.

 [oss]:http://en.wikipedia.org/wiki/Open_source

 <p><br /><b>My Blog:</b></p>